JackyKch/Cooking/README.md

 Obviously a cook can create recipes and therefore we built an interface on which we can create a recipe out of the available products :
 ![recipe](https://github.com/JackyKch/Cooking/blob/main/assets/recipe_interface.png)

+> ## Conclusion :
+This project was really interesting as we discovered how to exploit our MySQL knowledge in a practical subject relying on our previous C# knowledge.
+But it also allowed us to discover WPF and its functionnalities that can be very useful.

+In the end, I managed to get a grade of 19.5/20 for this project that was the main evaluation of the course 'Database & interoperability'